 The Bay Area Science Festival is a 10-day celebration of STEM with events from San Jose to Santa Rosa.
 Most events are free and many are designed for young people.
 This festival does for science what other festivals do for film, literature, painting, and music: it engages attention, inspires interest, and fires imagination across entire communities by offering large numbers of activities and events during a short period of time.

-If you would like to volunteer during the Science Festival (held annually in late October-early November), check back later in the summer for our volunteer sign-up.
+If you would like to volunteer during the Science Festival (moving to the Spring of 2022), check back later in the fall for our volunteer sign-up.
 More info below: